mfergusson-ibm/lab/README.md

 1. This is a simulated network that is based on Netlab and Containerlab.
 2. The instructions and config are for an Ubuntu standalone or VM server.
 3. The router images are available via the Box link below.
+Note the license restrictions.
 4. It is intended for home lab use.
 5. The external network used is 10.10.10.0/24 and can be changed.
 6. Once up and running external hosts such as SevOne can poll the devices.